Here's how safety glasses are meant to fit – And why it matters

 2021-04-25

 Many manufacturers treat safety eyewear as “one size fits all.”
 But because head and face shapes are so different, it's impossible to find one pair that works for everyone.
-That’s why finding properly fitting eyewear is so crucial to Wearability®, especially when 90% of recorded injuries are due to poorly fitting eyewear or workers not wearing eyewear at all.

 Learn more about workplace eye injury statistics here.

-Fit testing is critical
+Fit testing is critical when it comes to your safety glasses

 When trying on new safety eyewear, we recommend using the fit guide explained in this video and below, as well as reviewing eyewear descriptions and materials to help ensure the best fit.